 Lithuania’s development cooperation policy is an integral part of Lithuania’s foreign policy aimed at these objectives:

-Implementing the European Union’s development cooperation policy, Lithuanian representatives participate in the activities of the European Union Council Working Parties on Development Cooperation (CODEV), the African, Caribbean and Pacific (ACP) countries, and Humanitarian Aid and Food Aid (COHAFA, cooperate with the European Commission’s Directorate General for International Cooperation and Development (DG DEVCO), Directorate General for Humanitarian Aid and Civil Protection.
+Implementing the European Union’s development cooperation policy, Lithuanian representatives participate in the activities of the European Union Council Working Parties on Development Cooperation (CODEV), the African, Caribbean and Pacific (ACP) countries, and Humanitarian Aid and Food Aid (COHAFA, cooperate with the European Commission’s Directorate General for International Partnerships (DG INTPA), Directorate General for Humanitarian Aid and Civil Protection.
 By participating in the European Development Fund and the Development Cooperation Instrument Committees, Lithuania, together with other EU Member States, adopts decisions on the implementation of the EU’s development policy.

-Inter-institutional Action Plan on Development Cooperation approved by the Government Resolution on 21 September 2016 sets Lithuanian development cooperation policy guidelines for the period 2017- 2019 as well as implementing measures.
-The Plan foresees geographical and sectorial Development Cooperation priorities.
+Lithuania's development cooperation policy guidelines for the period 2019-2021 foresees sectorial Development Cooperation priorities as well.
 Sectorial priorities are related to the Lithuania’s efforts to contribute to the achievement of Sustainable Development Goals (SDGs) in partner countries, i.e. Lithuania will seek to contribute to the achievement of all of SDGs, however particular focus will be given to:

-The priority geographical areas of Lithuania’s development cooperation are the region of Eastern Europe as well as countries of migration origin and transit.
+The priority geographical areas of Lithuania’s development cooperation are the region of Eastern Partnership as well as countries of migration origin and transit.

 Particular attention is paid to development cooperation activities with Georgia, Moldova, and Ukraine.
 Since the EU Association Agreements were signed with Ukraine, Moldova and Georgia on 27 June 2014, the relevance of assistance that helps implement these Agreements increased, therefore Lithuanian experts provide consultations and technical assistance for the purpose of properly implementing these Agreements.